 THE SURGICAL PROCEDURE THAT I WILL ALWAYS REMEMBER

 When I was in Nursing school, they had us see numerous surgeries for learning purposes.
 The most extreme I thought that seemed almost hard to look at was eye surgery.
 I perceived it was delicately painful.
 It looked like the doctors were slicing through jello.
 When logically, you don’t need a knife to cut through.
 But it was amazing to witness how it’s done by a surgeon’s powerful hands considering how the optic nerve relied on it greatly.

 THE MOST MOVING MOMENT

-I have brought my friend’s friend in Disney park one day who had come straight from China after they adopted a kid with spinal limitations.
+I brought my friend’s friend to Disney park one day who had come straight from China after they adopted a kid with spinal limitations.
 He was using a wheelchair because of it and was considered PDA the whole way.
 His parents welcomed him into the family by bringing him to Disney.
-Perhaps to encourage him to let loose and to warm up to them at a non-threatening environment.
-I will never forget how his face had lit up as soon as he entered the park.
+Perhaps to encourage him to let loose and to warm up to them in a non-threatening environment.
+I will never forget how his face lit up as soon as he entered the park.
 That is one of the best smiles I have ever seen.

-In the movie, “Moana”, the story mentioned a lot about going beyond the reef heeding to a call of being a voyager.
-I was curious of what it meant.
+In the movie, “Moana”, the story mentioned a lot about going beyond the reef heeding a call of being a voyager.
+I was curious about what it meant.

 Was there a wall of coral reefs you have to pass?

 Growing up in the city, I had little idea about sailing to the open sea.
 But I’m not sure how wavy it could get until I saw it with my own eyes from atop Samoa’s Papase’ea Falls.
 When I asked my husband what was the white line that marks a part while I was indulging in the great view of the horizon.
 Then he said that’s where the reef is at.
 Beyond that is already open sea where the current strongly changes.